grattan/R_at_Grattan/docs/Visualisation_cookbook.md

 ![](Visualisation_cookbook_files/figure-epub3/simple_bar_title-1.png)<!-- -->

-Looks of the highest quality!
+Looks fab!
 Now you can export as a full-slide Grattan chart using `grattan_save`:

 ```r